Counting Steps: A New Approach to Objective Probability in Physics: Introduction

 Since we believe there is more to statistical physics than statistical inference, we here propose a new non--frequentist interpretation of physical probability as an alternative to typicality.
 Our notion is objective, dynamical, applies to individual states or systems, and its definition requires no convergence theorems.
-This notion completely escapes the problem of justification of the measure imposed on the space of all possible states, while addressing directly the problem of justification of the measure imposed on the space of all actual states.
-As such it is consistent with the above criticism marshaled against typicality and frequentism, and can serve as a viable alternative to the current epistemic view of probability in statistical physics, turning the latter once again into a physical theory about the natural world.
+Die hard empiricist as we are, we offer little relief from the problem of justification of the measure imposed on the space of all possible states.
+We do address directly, however, the problem of justification of the measure imposed on the space of all actual states: on our view, objective physical probabilities are transition probabilities that supervene on the time--complexity of the actual dynamical evolution.
+Our proposal is thus consistent with the above criticism marshaled against typicality and frequentism, and can serve as a viable alternative to the current epistemic view of probability in statistical physics, turning the latter once again into a physical theory about the natural world.

 The paper is structured as follows.
 In section 2 we spell out the basic assumptions behind our proposal.
 Warming up, in section 3 we show how by equating ``probable'' with ``easy'' (in terms of computational complexity), one can assign measure $1$ ($0$) to a set of states whose realization requires a dynamical evolution with polynomial (exponential) time--complexity.
 In section 4 we move to a full--fledged definition of objective probability that quantifies how hard it is to realize a physical state, and measures (in terms of physical resources) the `distance' between any such pair of states.
-In section 5 we discuss how subjective probability can be made objective in situations that include an observer.
+In section 5 we apply our new interpretation to classical, statistical, and quantum mechanics.
 In doing so we introduce a new interpretation to the probabilities of QM.
-In section 6 we defend the plausibility of our view in the general ``observer--free'' context, where the system at hand is the universe as a whole or any subsystem thereof.
-Section 7 concludes.
+Section 6 concludes.